Infrastructure as a Service

 It can be extremely cost-effective for companies developing new software products to test and host their applications via an IaaS provider.
 The application can then be taken out of the IaaS environment, once it has been approved and refined, before going on to be deployed in-house, creating space for other projects and saving money.

-This is because resources are available as and when needed, there is no waste (in the form of unused capacity) or delays in capacity expansion.
+Infrastructure as a Service is highly scalable.
+This means that when using an IaaS service, resources are available as and when needed.
+There's no waste in the form of unused capacity, or delays in capacity expansion.

-The cloud provider sets up and maintains the hardware that supports the IaaS platform.
-This saves money and time for users.
+Your IaaS cloud provider sets up and maintains the hardware necessary to support the IaaS platform.
+In the long run, this will save both time and money for your company.

 Pay as you use

-All that is needed to access the service is an internet connection, so it can be accessed from anywhere (provided that the cloud’s security protocol allows it).
+All that is needed to access the service is an internet connection, so it can be accessed from anywhere.

-Public clouds, or externally-hosted private clouds, benefit from the extra security of servers hosted in data centres.
+Public clouds, or externally hosted private clouds, benefit from the extra security of servers hosted in fully secure data centres.

-Due to the sheer number of redundancy configurations and hardware resources in place, if a server or network switch fails, the wider service should be unaffected.
-In some cases, if the entire data centre goes offline the IaaS should continue to operate successfully.
+Due to the sheer number of redundancy configurations and hardware resources in place, if a server or network switch fails, the wider service should be left unaffected.

-While IaaS can be beneficial, there are some potential pitfalls to be aware of.
-For example, user workloads can be affected if the IaaS provider has downtime.
-Also, system monitoring and management may prove difficult for users of IaaS because IaaS providers own the infrastructure.
+While IaaS can indeed be beneficial for most businesses, there are some potential pitfalls to be aware of.
+As an example, we see in some cases that system monitoring and management may prove difficult for users of IaaS due to that IaaS providers own the infrastructure.

 If you already have an IaaS project underway, get in touch with SAS today or fill in the form on the right to see how we can help you.
 SAS can provide a shortlist of suitable partners for your business.
 Our service is non-chargeable and there is no obligation to proceed with our selected vendors.